SKYNYRD by the Bay

 “The paper says the police had dogs attack concert goers who had broken in.
 A policeman had to shoot one to restore order.”

-Oh, god.
+Oh, my god.
 I am going to jail, I realize.

 “No, Daddy.
 The police shot Tim’s dog who was fighting the police dogs.
 He was defending the band.”